Mike-Wilkins/Hotel-Revenue-Report/README.md

 https://github.com/user-attachments/assets/ed8dfba2-b43f-4f9f-8a5e-578e65b3366e

 ## Analysis
-- The data showed a positive trend in revenue between the years 2018 and 2020.
+- The data showed a positive trend in global revenue between the years 2018 and 2020 with City Hotels returning approx $1M more than Resort Hotels over that same period.
+- Peak revenue for Resort Hotels appeared during July and August accross all time periods.
+- The results did not produce any definitive evidence that supports the need to expand customer parking areas in the future.